Last updated July 25, 2022.

 The purpose of the setup statement is to acknowledge your problem and validate your acceptance of yourself in spite of it.

-You will use the setup statement at the start of your tapping sequence.
+You will use the setup statement at the start of the tapping sequence.

 The Tapping Reminder Phrase

-The reminder phrase is a very short version of your setup statement.
+The reminder phrase is a very short version of the setup statement.

 If your setup statement was “Even though I have anxiety …,” your reminder phrase would simply be “This anxiety.”